johncclayton/electric/wireless/README.md

         - Do a **iw dev wlan0 interface add wlan1 type __ap**, does an "iw dev" now show wlan1?
         - If not, erm. damn.
 "Good luck with that".
         - You are using a pi3, right?
+    - Do a "iwlist channel" from terminal.
+Here's what mine is like:
+     ```
+     $ iwlist channel
+     vethe2c4787  no frequency information.
+     wlan0     11 channels in total; available frequencies :
+               Channel 01 : 2.412 GHz
+               ...
+               Channel 11 : 2.462 GHz
+               Current Frequency:2.422 GHz (Channel 3)  <---- THIS BIT IS IMPORTANT
+       ```
+       Make sure /etc/hostapd/hostapd.conf **channel** is the same (otherwise none of this will work, it'll hang, look like a dns problem, your eth0 will also stop working, dragons will spawn and the sun will explode)
 - ifconfig
   - Do wlan0 and wlan1 show up?
     ```